Home / Life Insurance / Articles / Life Insurance Comparisons / Term Life Insurance vs Whole Life Insurance

 On the other hand, if the client is in his 40s then a Whole Life Insurance plan would be a better choice as a Term Plan would cost more at this stage.
 Therefore, the investment would be a wise choice not just for him but also for the dependents.

-Here are some pointers to keep in mind while choosing Whole Life Insurance.
+Here are some pointers to keep in mind when it comes to choosing Term Life Insurance:

 Here are some pointers to keep in mind while selecting Term Insurance.